A chicken roost is a perch. The word “roost” means to sit or settle or gather.

 Chickens are social animals, which means they have an innate genetic need to be together at all times, even during sleep.

-Because of their status as a prey species, chickens have also evolved to perch up high in trees during the night.
-This is a safer place to sleep to evade potential predators.
+Because of their status as a prey species, many chickens have an instinct to perch up high, such as in trees, this is a safer place to sleep to evade potential predators.

 Chickens also need a certain type of roosting perch in order to get good sleep.
 Their roost needs to be comfortable and healthy for their feet.